The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 Arguments:

-dwellTimeMs: Required time before emitting the view event; default 1,000msminVisibleRatio: Minimum intersection ratio considered "visible"; default 0.1 (10%)root: IntersectionObserver root; default null (viewport)rootMargin: IntersectionObserver rootMargin; default 0pxmaxRetries: Maximum callback retry attempts on failure; default 2retryBackoffMs: Initial back-off delay in milliseconds for retries; default 300msbackoffMultiplier: Exponential back-off multiplier; default 2This method is called internally when the autoTrackEntryViews configuration option is set to
+dwellTimeMs: Required time before emitting the view event; default 1,000msminVisibleRatio: Minimum intersection ratio considered "visible"; default 0.1 (10%)root: IntersectionObserver root; default null (viewport)rootMargin: IntersectionObserver rootMargin; default 0pxWhen interaction is 'clicks', no additional startup options are currently supported.

 Arguments: